The Canadian Provost Corps

 LEE

 Captain (later Lieutenant Colonel) B.W.E.
 Lee, Commanding Officer of No. 2 Provost Company.
-Note the collar badges are worn facing outwards.
+Note the left and right facing collar badges are worn outwards.

 If you accessed this page from an outside link or search engine and do not see a navigation bar on the left side of the page, click HERE to go to the Canadian Military Police Virtual Museum main page.